Ancocodet/wp-umami/readme.txt

 == Upgrade Notice ==

+= 0.6.1 =
+This release fixes an issue with the update from 0.5.0 to 0.6.0.
+The update process should now work as expected.

 = 0.4.1 =
 Issues with the settings page were fixed and the overall feeling of the page was improved as well.

 == Changelog ==

+= 0.6.1 =
+* Fixed an issue with the update from 0.5.0 to 0.6.0
+* Fixed an issue with the settings page
+* Thanks to [@markim](https://github.com/markim) for reporting the issue

 = 0.6.0 =
 * Added tracking data-attribute for comment submits (disabled by default)